darkzerone/chuck-api-frontend/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn lint`
+This will check for any linting errors in the project

+### `yarn lint:fix`
+This will run the linting check and fix the errors in the project

+### `yarn format`
+This will run the default prettier --write command which is ran after each commit

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\